emb-riscv/specs-markdown/real-time-clock.md

 The real-time clock input frequency is fixed to a device or application specific value.

-To support low-power devices, the real-time clock input should be a low freqency oscillator; the actual source is implementation specific.
+To support low-power devices, the real-time clock input should be a low frequency oscillator; the actual source is implementation specific.

 > <sup>Common implementations use a 32.678 Hz quartz or oscillator.